Jmends/jmends/README.md

 <hr>

 My name is Jonathan.
-I'm a college student majoring in Software Engineering and my goal is to be a software engineer.
-Currently, I know a bit of Java, Python, HTML/CSS and currently in school i am learning C#.
+I'm a college student majoring in Management Information Systems with a minor in Computer Science and my goal is to be a software engineer.
+Currently, I know a bit of Java, C#, Python, and HTML/CSS.
 Be on the lookout for future projects!